What we do

 * “Longitudinal Effects of The First Tee Life Skills Education Program on Positive Youth Development” led by University of Minnesota’s Maureen R. Weiss, Ph.D. from 2005 to 2008.
 Visit www.firsttee.org to read the full summary report.

 Attendance is a key component to the success, development, and progression of the First Tee program.
-Participants are expected to attend all program dates with a maximum of two (2) missed class per 7-week session.
-Please arrive at your first class TEN minutes BEFORE the start time.
+Participants are expected to attend as many classes as ppossible during the 6-week session.
+Cummulative hours will be needed for the upcoming badging program.
+Also, participants are asked to arrive at your first class TEN minutes BEFORE the start time.

 All clinics are capped and registration is first come, first served.
 Online registration is mandatory.
 Please click on the REGISTER button on the top of the page to go to our registration portal.
 Please note: After you register, you will not receive any additional confirmation regarding your registration unless there is an issue.